DimaZirix/fedora-gdm-wallpaper/README.md

 This script allows change background on login screen.

 # Tested on:
-Fedora 28, Fedora 29, Fedora 29 Silverblue
+Fedora 28, Fedora 29, Fedora 30 and Silverblue versions

 But should work on any distro with /usr/share/gnome-shell/gnome-shell-theme.gresource file.